Mortgage APR Calculator

 Mortgage Loan APR Explained

-APR stands for annual percentage rate, a way of showing the true cost of a mortgage or other type of loan.
-It takes into account not only the interest rate you pay, but also the various fees that are charged as part of the loan and expresses them in terms of an annual percentage.
-That may sound a bit complicated, but this mortgage APR calculator makes it easy to figure out.
+A mortgage loan APR stands for annual percentage rate, a way of showing the true cost of a home loan or other type of loan.
+It takes into account not only the interest rate you pay, but also the closing cost fees that are charged as part of the loan and expresses them in terms of an annual percentage.
+Our mortgage APR calculator makes it easy to calculate the numbers and compare lenders.

 Mortgage APR is defined as the annualized cost of credit on a home loan.
 It is the interest rate that would produce the same monthly payment on your loan amount with no fees as you would pay if you rolled all your fees into the loan itself.

 For example, suppose you have a 30-year fixed rate mortgage for $200,000 at 3.25 percent.
 Your monthly mortgage payments would be $870.41, not including property taxes and insurance.
 Now, suppose you have $2,800 in closing costs fees and include those in the loan, the Loan APR would be 3.361 percent.